 Guerneville's Korbel Champagne Cellars is known for its elaborate gift shop, gourmet deli and gardens, and gift packs like the popular combo of three bottles of Korbel Champagne, two Champagne flutes, and a box of Champagne truffles.
 Through the three-day spree, the winery will offer special sales, Christmas carolers from 1 to 3 p.m. on Saturday and Sunday, and an appearance by Santa Claus from 2:30 to 4 p.m. on Saturday and Sunday.

-Celebrate the season and find gifts for all of your loved ones with a festive shopping experience featuring over 80 local artists at the Finley Center in Santa Rosa.
-There will be live entertainment, a visit from Santa, kettle corn, cookies, hot beverages, and more for purchase.
+Celebrate the season and find gifts for all of your loved ones with a festive shopping experience featuring over 90 local artists at the Finley Center in Santa Rosa.
+There will be live entertainment, kettle corn, cookies, hot beverages, and more for purchase.
 Kids can have fun in a special craft area on Saturday between 10 a.m. and 2 p.m.
 Catch a free ride on Rosie the Trolley between the crafts fair and the 40th Annual Luther Burbank Gardens Holiday Open House.

 The Dickens Dinners are a highlight of the year at Madrona Manor, when carolers wander the dining rooms, dressed in period clothing of Olde 19th Century England, and The Twelfth Night Singers pause for private a-cappella serenades of 'Jingle Bells' (complete with theatrical cracks for the whips) and breathtaking hymns.
 Even more delicious: Michelin-star executive chef Jesse Mallgren prepares a five-course celebration of new and old holiday traditions, paired with wines.